Advanced Programming, MSc CS

 - Functional probabilistic programming

-- The main prerequisite that Advanced Programming builds on is the basic functional programming including higher-order functions, anonymous functions (or lambdas, delegates or anonymous inner classes), side-effect-free programming, generic types, and methods.
-This can be obtained by following the course Functional Programming on BSWU or KSD.
+- Important: Advanced Programming builds on basic functional programming including higher-order functions, anonymous functions (or lambdas, delegates or anonymous inner classes), side-effect-free programming, generic types, and methods.
+This can be obtained by following Functional Programming on BSWU or KSD.
 If you have not studied functional programming in your bachelor, then you should register out of Advanced Programming (take it next year) and take an elective on functional programming now.

 Intended learning outcomes

 After the course, the student should be able to:

 - Design, test and execute functional programs in Scala

 - Use expressive types (polymorphism, type functions, higher-kinded types) to document library interfaces